Skip to main content

 As a result of attending (2) two workshops:

-• Participants will be able to list (3) three assessment concepts (SLOs, Assessment Steps, Assessment tools, Rubric design) related to their work.
+• List (3) three assessment concepts related to their work.

-• Participants will be able to develop one (1) actionable step within their area that contributes to building a Culture of Evidence.
+• Develop one (1) actionable step within their area that contributes to building a culture of continuous improvement.